lfepp/scheduleduty/README.rst

 Command Line Arguments
 ----------------------

+``--schedule-type``: Type of schedule(s) being uploaded.
+Must be one of ``weekly_shifts``, ``standard_rotation``.

-``--csv-dir``: Path to the directory housing all CSVs to import into PagerDuty
+``--csv-dir``: Path to the directory housing all CSVs to import into PagerDuty.
+Required for all schedule types.

-``--api-key``: PagerDuty v2 API token
+``--api-key``: PagerDuty v2 REST API token.
+Required for all schedule types.

-``--base-name``: The base name for the escalation policy and schedules
+``--base-name``: Name of the escalation policy or schedule being added as well as the base name for each schedule added to the escalation policy.
+Required for all schedule types.

-``--level-name``: The base name for each new escalation policy level to be appended by the integer value of the level number
+``--level-name``: The base name for each new escalation policy level to be appended by the integer value of the level number.
+Required for ``weekly_shifts`` schedule type.

-``--multiple-name``: The base name for each schedule on the same escalation policy level to be appended by the integer value of the schedule number
+``--multiple-name``: The base name for each schedule on the same escalation policy level to be appended by the integer value of the schedule number.
+Required for ``weekly_shifts`` schedule type.

-``--start-date``: The start date for the schedule to begin in the format YYYY-MM-DD
+``--start-date``: ISO 8601 formatted start date for the schedule.
+Currently only support dates in YYYY-MM-DD format.
+Required for all schedule types.

-``--end-date`` *(optional)*: The end date for the schedule to end in the format YYYY-MM-DD
+``--end-date``: ISO 8601 formatted end date for the schedule.
+Currently only supports dates in YYYY-MM-DD format.
+Optional for all schedule types

-``--time-zone``: The time zone for the schedule in the format of an option from the `IANA time zone database`_
+``--time-zone``: Time zone for this schedule.
+Must be one of the time zones from the IANA time zone database

-``--num-loops``: The number of times the escalation policy will repeat after reaching the end of escalation
+``--num-loops``: The number of times to loop through the escalation policy

 ``--escalation-delay``: The number of minutes to wait before escalating the incident to the next level